emilioponce/rabbitmq/README.md

-# rabbitmq
+# rabbitmq testing with javascript

+0. Init your project with `npm init`.
-First download RabbitMQ Server from the web.
-In debian/ubuntu by default we have an old version installed.
-For this reason probably it's better to download & install the *.deb* version.
-RabbitMQ Server is running automatically since its installed.
-We can start/stop it as a service.
+1. First, download RabbitMQ Server from the official web: https://www.rabbitmq.com/ In debian/ubuntu by default we have an old version installed.
+For this reason, probably it's better to download & install the *.deb* version.
+RabbitMQ Server is running automatically since its installed, and we can start/stop it as a regular service.

-Then install nodejs dependency, in our case RabbitMQ Callback API package (the default one uses promises).
+2. Then, install nodejs dependency.
+In our case we use RabbitMQ's Callback API package (default one uses promises).

-node install
+`npm install --save amqplib`

-Execute send.js and recieve.js in two diferent terminals (recieve first), in order to see how send.js sends a message and recieve.js recieve's it.
+3. Execute *send.js* and *receive.js* in two diferent terminals (*receive.js* first), in order to see how *send.js* sends a message and *receive.js* receive's it.
+`node send.js` & `node receive.js`